 How to address maintenance issues

 Even in the most peaceful and beautiful communities, issues arise and things can go wrong.
 It’s a fact of life.
-But, the speed and efficiency with which the association deals with such issues determine whether that community has the ability to recover from accidents, or if it property values will suffer.
+But, the speed and efficiency with which the association deals with such issues determine whether that community has the ability to recover from accidents, or if its property values will suffer.

 Unfortunately, when it comes to maintenance issues, resolutions aren’t always so black and white.
 There might be some confusion around who must pay for what, especially if something like a leak in a common area ends up destroying someone’s individual property.
 Another dispute may arise if there is a disagreement about who must replace window shutters and paint unit exteriors in a condo building or townhouse.